adaptris/interlok-docs-legacy/pages/advanced/advanced-expressions.markdown

 <br />

-Before we start it's important to note that *__`exctracting the XML in such a manner best avoided unless working with small files and small queries as doing so will be to the detriment of performance.`__* This is the result of parsing the payload and recreating the entire Document Object Model (DOM) for each attempt in resolving a query. `A more appropriate solution for bigger files and queries can be found here:` [Xpath Service Example](#json-path-service-example)
+Before we start it's important to note that, *__`exctracting the XML in such a manner best avoided unless working with small files and small queries as doing so will be to the detriment of performance.`__* This is the result of parsing the payload and recreating the entire Document Object Model (DOM) for each attempt in resolving a query. `A more appropriate solution for bigger files and queries can be found here:` [Xpath Service Example](#the-jsonpath-and-xpath-service--weather-forecast-report-example)

 <br />

-This example will demonstrate the use of xpath expression resolution as a data input parameter.
+This example will demonstrate the use of Xpath expression resolution as a data input parameter.
 Below is a simple adapter that checks parts of a weather forecast based on a polling interval consumer.
 It then outputs the calls made into a simple text file in your adapter's subdirectory.
-For this to run you will need to go to [openweathermap](https://openweathermap.org) and [sign-up](https://home.openweathermap.org/users/sign_up) for a free account to recieve an API key that, will allow you to succesfully make calls to their API.
+For this to run you will need to go to [openweathermap](https://openweathermap.org) and [sign-up](https://home.openweathermap.org/users/sign_up) for a free account to recieve an API key that will allow you to succesfully make calls to their API.
 The next step is to configure a fresh adapter and in the interest of making it easier, below is the XML config you will need.
-Copy it and replace whats currently in your adapter.xml file:
+Copy it and replace what's currently in your adapter.xml file:

 #### Adapter Config XML